The History of Wilson Workforce and Rehabilitation Center (WWRC)

 Paul A. Lavigne (1990 - 1992)

-Paul A. Lavigne was the 6th Director of the Woodrow Wilson Rehabilitation Center and served from 1990 - 1992.
+Paul A. Lavigne was the 6th Director of the Wilson Workforce and Rehabilitation Center and served from 1990 - 1992.
 Prior to joining the Center, he was a health systems specialist with the public mental health system in Washington, D.C.
 His responsibilities included management and service integration of a psychiatric hospital, a nursing home, a residential program, three community health centers and an emergency walk-in program.

 He has served as a management consultant with the Mental Health Systems Reorganization Office and the State Health Programs Division of Washington, DC. and several hospitals.
 He also served as administrator of long-term care with the Commission of Public Health in D.C. and as assistant director of the Rochester General-Hospital in Rochester, N.Y.